DaniBodor/OrgaMovie/README.md

 #### Time-crop Settings
 - CoV cutoff: Cut-off value for coefficient of variation (mean/stdev) for detecting last time-point.
 Higher values will include more fuzzy/empty frames.
 - Minimum length: Minimum length of movie in case CoV cut-off is reached previously.
 This is mainly included as a workaround for movies that reach the CoV from frame 1, which leads to a crash.

+#
+#

+# Scoring Macro
+This macro keeps track of manual scoring of mitotic events.
+It can keep track of time, position, and potential mitotic errors or events